YARN.SCHOOL

 WHAT’S IT ALL ABOUT?

 You’ll get the chance to practice your craft with people who share your passion.
-Take a full slate of mini-workshops, or just pick those of interest to you and while away your time knitting on the porch, crocheting on the swing set, or spinning in the old maple-floor gymnasium.
+Enjoy a full slate of mini-workshops and demos, or just pick those of interest to you and while away your time knitting on the porch, crocheting on the swing set, or spinning in the old maple-floor gymnasium.

-The $450 workshop fee includes EVERYTHING–classes, supplies, equipment use, your room, meals & snacks & a great goodie bag including a special Yarn School colorway by Hello Yarn.
-We’ve even included installment plans to help with your budget.
+The workshop fee includes EVERYTHING–classes, supplies, equipment use, your room, meals & snacks, and a great goodie bag including a special Yarn School colorway by Hello Yarn.
+There are discount options for the group room and an a helper discount program that brings the cost down by $200!

 photo by John Wise